 - Drinking coffee is often part of a routine.
 To help yourself get through coffee withdrawal, try changing up your routine.
 Do you usually go looking for coffee first thing in the morning?
 It might sound ambitious, but try exchanging your morning coffee for an early morning workout.
 Exercise will wake your body up and give it lasting energy instead of just a cheap chemical boost.

 - Stay busy.
 Do something active to keep your mind off of caffeine withdrawal symptoms: find a healthy way to distract yourself and keep temptation at bay.

 - Be conscious of why you drink coffee.
 Think about what it is that draws you to it.
 Is it the taste?
 Try chicory coffee, made from the roasted root of the chicory plant.
-Is is because you are always tired and are looking for an energy boost?
-This is a bigger problem and requires more attention: start by trying out different ways to fall asleep, some mindfulness based stress reduction techniques or making more time for exercise.
+Is it because you are always tired and are looking for an energy boost?
+This is a bigger problem and requires more attention: start by trying different ways to fall asleep, some mindfulness-based stress reduction techniques or making more time for exercise.

 - Find an alternative drink.
-Drinking coffee is often part of a ritual: it might be drinking coffee with your partner in the morning before you both head off to work, or having a cup with your co-workers in the afternoon.
-Cutting caffeine out of your life does not mean that you have to sacrifice sharing these moment of connection.
+Drinking coffee is often part of a ritual: drinking coffee with your partner before you both head off to work or having a cup with your co-workers in the afternoon.
+Cutting caffeine out of your life does not mean you have to sacrifice sharing these moments of connection.
 Find a non-caffeinated beverage that you enjoy, like an herbal tea, homemade hot cocoa, apple cider or chicory coffee.
-You could also try an infusion, like ginger water, or hot water and lemon.
+You could also try an infusion, like ginger water or hot water and lemon.